R33333/Hash-INR-Rock/README.md

 # INR for Digital Rock Compression

-Code for the paper: **Hash-Encoded Implicit Neural Representations for Efficient Compression of Large-Scale Digital Rock CT Images** (*Computers & Geosciences*, 2026)
+Code for the paper: **Hash-Encoded Implicit Neural Representations for Efficient Compression of Large-Scale Digital Rock CT Images**

 A compact neural network is trained to map spatial coordinates to voxel labels.
 The trained weights serve as the compressed file.
 Because the mapping is continuous, the same model supports arbitrary-resolution queries (super-resolution) at no additional training cost.